ddanger/why-software-dev/README.md

 - You learn something every day
 - Lots of job options
 - Possibility of working remotely
-- It’s creative and social
+- It’s creative and social-ish
 - Level playing field (thank you Internet!)
 - Most working environments are very good (low on drama, no dress code, average 40-48 hours/wk (more if you want), flexible hours often available)